Billie Jean King joins LA Dodgers ownership group

 In 2014, King and Kloss co-founded the Billie Jean King Leadership Initiative, which addresses diversity and inclusion in the workplace.

-King grew up a Dodgers fan in Long Beach, California.
-Her brother, Randy Moffitt, pitched for 12 seasons in the majors.
+King grew up a Dodgers fan in Long Beach.
+Her brother, Randy Moffitt, pitched for 12 seasons in the majors, mostly for the rival San Francisco Giants.

+Baseball Commissioner Rob Manfred called King a “true American trailblazer” and “we are excited to have them both join the national pastime.”

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.